Aratramba/design-manual/README.md

   });
   ```

-3. ### Create Markdown pages
+3. ### Create your page pages using Markdown
   See [Creating pages](#creating-pages).

 4. ### Create components.json
   This can be done through Jade-doc or some other generator.
-The `source` key is optional.

   ```json
   [